rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 Among the most popular and trusted hardware wallets for storing digital assets securely is **Trezor**, a product developed by [SatoshiLabs](https://satoshilabs.com), Czech technology holding.

-Trezor offers several different models, —Trezor One and Trezor Model T for example—each designed to provide users with several functionalities to protects its assets.
+Trezor offers several different models, —Trezor One and Trezor Model T for example—each designed to provide users with several functionalities to protect its assets.

 This article explores the key security features of Trezor wallets, the cryptographic algorithms they utilize,  how they protect the seed phrase and the private keys.

-Firstly here a summary of the different options related to security available depending of the models.
+Firstly, here is a summary of the different options related to security available depending on the models.

 | Model                                                        | Seed phrase backup         |  | Device Security       |        |         | Authentication                             |                              |
 | ------------------------------------------------------------ | -------------------------------- | ------------------ | --------------------------- | ------------------------------------------ | ------- | ------- | ------- |